yash2174/Yash-Paithane-Portfolio/README.md

-# 🚀 Alex Mercer — Full Stack Portfolio
+# 🚀 Yash Paithane — Full Stack Portfolio

 A visually stunning, fully responsive portfolio website built with React (Vite), Tailwind CSS, Framer Motion on the frontend, and Node.js + Express + MongoDB on the backend.